 "Separating royalty fees payable from radio station revenues has been a goal of the RMLC for many years," says Keith Meehan, executive director of the RMLC, which represents most of the nearly 12,000 commercial U.S. radio stations.
 "With this agreement we have now accomplished that with both of the major performing rights organizations."

-BMI and the RMLC reached an agreement in 2003, covering license fees from 1997 to 2006.
-SESAC negotiates directly with radio stations, says Meehan.
+BMI and the RMLC agreed on a set-fee schedule in 2003, covering license fees for the period of 1997-2006.
+SESAC licenses its repertoire directly to radio stations, says Meehan.

 "Effective negotiation avoided the heavy cost of litigation for both sides and resulted in an agreement which can only serve to strengthen the longstanding partnership between America’s leading creators of music and their most valuable customers," says Vincent Candilora, ASCAP’s senior VP/director of licensing.